 |Nutritional Guidelines (per serving)|

-This healthy recipe for vegan pumpkin muffins comes from Sugar Ridge Retreat Centre in Canada.
-This recipe is made with whole wheat flour and less sugar than other muffin recipes and is a healthy whole wheat vegan muffin for Thanksgiving, Halloween or anytime you're hungry for pumpkin.
+These healthy vegan pumpkin muffins comes from Sugar Ridge Retreat Centre in Canada.
+The recipe call for whole wheat flour and less sugar than other muffin recipes, making them a delicious wholesome fall breakfast or snack.

 Another great reason to love this vegan pumpkin recipe?
-It doesn't need any egg replacer, so it's a great vegan option when you're all out, and, with just 1/2 cup of sugar, it's also relatively low in refined sugar, compared to other pumpkin muffins.
+It doesn't need any egg replacer, so it's a great vegan option when you're all out.

 - 2 cups whole wheat flour